Orbost

 Orbost is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Orbost, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Vic.'s dwelling structure comprised 90.9% houses and 9.2% other dwellings.
-The home ownership level in Orbost was 58.9%, with the remaining dwellings either mortgaged (22.7%) or rented (18.5%).
-The median monthly mortgage repayment in Orbost was $1,083, compared to Non-Metro Vic.'s average of $1,300 and the national average of $1,863.
-The median weekly rent figure in Orbost was recorded at $190, while Non-Metro Vic.'s median weekly rent was $268, and the national figure was $375.
+Orbost's dwelling structure in the latest Census was 95.6% houses and 4.4% other dwellings.
+In comparison, Non-Metro Vic had 90.1% houses and 9.9% other dwellings.
+Orbost's home ownership rate was 58.9%, with mortgaged dwellings at 22.7% and rented at 18.5%.
+The median monthly mortgage repayment in Orbost was $1,083, lower than Non-Metro Vic's average of $1,430.
+The median weekly rent in Orbost was $190, compared to Non-Metro Vic's $285.
+Nationally, Orbost's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing